 Study of Mathematical Physics is also available in the Diploma in Mathematical Sciences at Melbourne.

-A Mathematical Physics major will provide you with a strong foundation for an employment or research career in areas like the general sciences, agriculture and environmental sciences, banking, finance, commerce, engineering, government, and education.
+A Mathematical Physics major will provide you with a strong foundation for an employment or research career in areas such as the general sciences, agriculture and environmental sciences, banking, finance, commerce, engineering, government, and education.

 Job titles may include logistics/project manager, market research consultant or medical analyst.